 It’s not much different in the sign industry.
 Despite Apple’s legacy in desktop publishing, the Computer-Aided Sign industry is largely a Windows world.
 SAI and CADlink no longer offer MAC versions of their popular FlexiSign or SignLab software.
-CorelDRAW, another popular vector design platform, is also limited to the Windows platform.
+CorelDRAW, another popular vector design platform, is also limited to Windows platform.

 Do MAC users who want to run vinyl cutters have to, as my Apple- loving Dad would say, “go to the Dark Side” and buy a Windows PC?
 Not necessarily.
 There is another option, but it requires the use of Adobe Illustrator and a brand name plotter.
 The good news is, those plotters are very good.